ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - Learned that to prevent weeds, need a black tapestry over the dirt, but surrounding the wanted potted plants.
 - Did photography for grad pics!
   - When popping the champagne, pre-pop it already without shaking and place a finger on the top.
-  - When ready to take the photo, shake the bottle and unleash the power!
+  - When ready to take the photo, shake the bottle, and unleash the power!
+  - Always clean after yourself.

 # April 19, 2019